All Faces West

 All Faces West is a 1929 American Western film directed by Raymond K. Johnson and starring Ben Lyon, Marie Prevost and Anders Randolf.
 It was shot in late 1928 on location in Utah.
 It premiered in Salt Lake City as a silent film, but was re-edited in 1931 with added music and sound effects for re-release as a sound fim under the alternative title Call of the Rockies.

-Synopsis
+Plot

-The film focuses on the settling of Utah by Mormon pioneers in the mid-nineteenth century.
+Mormon pioneers settle in Utah in the mid-nineteenth century.